 My experience with National Debt Relief

-I told him how much debt there was.
-To be honest I was so embarrassed at first but we had such a good rapport that went away.
-He told me he’s had clients in much worse shape than I.
+I told him how much debt I had and to be honest I was so embarrassed but our rapport was as such that it went away.
+Especially since he informed me that he’s had clients in much worse shape than I.

 After entering in my data he told me I would definitely be a good candidate for debt settlement (no surprises there) and to let them do all of the work.

 I paid into the fund and after 6 months I got a call that Citibank (one of my creditors) agreed to settle.
-Two months later another creditor settled and finally after a year BofA gave in and agreed to settle.
+Six months later another creditor settled and finally after a year and a half BofA gave in and agreed to settle.